 The School has numerous industry partnerships, connecting faculty members and students to important learning opportunities.
 The classes often participate in high-level projects with popular industry brands, providing excellent learning and networking opportunities.

-According to the Gourman Report, Drexel’s hospitality-management program, which is housed in the School of Technology and Professional Studies, is typically ranked in the top tenth percentile of national programs.
+According to the Gourman Report, Drexel’s hospitality-management program is typically ranked in the top tenth percentile of national programs.
 Philadelphia serves as the learning lab for the program.

 The Program offers concentrations in gaming and resort management, food and beverage management, travel and tourism, and hotel administration.
 Students select a business minor in business administration, entrepreneurship, or marketing.